cseoighe/StopEvol/Figures/README.md

 ## Selection shapes synonymous stop codon use in mammals

-R code and data required to reproduce figures and supplementary figures for an analysis of orthologue families from the OrthoMaM (v.8) database using the stop-extended codon model.
+R code and data required to reproduce figures and supplementary figures for our analysis of orthologue families from the OrthoMaM (v.8) database using the stop-extended codon model.

 ***